Air cargo: Post-World War II

+21st century

 The rise of internet in the years that followed contributed to increase the reliability and accessibility to the air cargo industry.
 Most airlines now offer to their customers real-time flight status and the booking and tracking options.
 In addition, the industry is adopting electronic procedures, such as the electronic air waybill, to reduce the amount of paper documentation accompanying each shipment and increasing the security and safety of the transportation.
 Many retailers are making an effort to integrate the air cargo delivery process with their customer service offering to respond to increasing consumer pressure.

 An industry expert estimates that 15-20 tonnes of air cargo is worth 30-40 economy passenger seats, when both are on passenger planes.

 However, with the exception of the integrators (FedEx, UPS, DHL and TNT) the air cargo industry continues to suffer as the by-product 'poor-relation' of the passenger business.

 In 2017, the IATA observed a 9% rise in freight tonne kilometers: air cargo demand is strong due to industrial production and global trade growth above expansion of e-commerce, outpacing capacity as available tonne kilometers grew by 3%.
 Boeing doubled its 767F production since 2016 to three per month in 2020, and anticipates that total global air cargo traffic will more than double by 2041.